tanusattri/EchoHeal-CRM-/README.md

 EchoHeal is designed as a foundation for intelligent CRM infrastructure.

-Future enhancements may include persistent databases, real-time WebSocket dashboards, predictive failure detection, customer-level personalization, campaign analytics, distributed channel routing, and autonomous communication optimization.
+Future enhancements may include persistent databases, real-time WebSocket dashboards, predictive failure detection, customer-level personalization, campaign analytics, distributed channel routing and autonomous communication optimization.

 These additions would transform EchoHeal from a CRM simulation platform into a production-grade AI communication orchestration system.